Geholst/tech-blog/README.md

 This app is deployed to heroku so you don't need to install it.
 Just go to the website:

 ## Usage
 You will start on the homepage, and be shown a blog post.
-You can go to the login page to login,
+You can go to the login page to login, and then post something on the post page.

 ## Credits
 Npm packages used: